rokoroku/react-mobx-typescript-boilerplate/README.md

 I still have a couple of points I would like to work on:

-- **Update MobX to its last version**: In fact, I wasn't able to upgrade mobx to the latest version (6.3.1 at the time) and so if someone wants to check it up, I am open to any help.
 - **Webpack (maybe) can be optimized**: I am a Golang, C/C++, C# backend developer, working on monolithic/microservices architecture etc...
 Really far from webpack/javascript/web developement so I might not have done the best job while upgrading the `webpack.config.js` file, so feel free to let me know if anything can be achieved in a better way!
 - **The package json could be optimized**: I know there is Dependencies, devDependencies etc. I am not really sure from my experience to clearly understand the difference with it but if someone could help me to better organize the dependencies between those two, I would appreciate.